percona/pmm-doc/docs/using/backup.md

 1. In the *Restore from backup* dialog, check the values and click *Restore*.

 1. Navigate to the *Restore History* tab to check the status of the restored backup.

+## Delete a backup

+1. Select <i class="uil uil-history"></i> → *Backup* → *Backup Inventory*.

+1. Find the row with the backup you want to delete.

+1. In the *Actions* column for that row, click *Delete backup*.

+1. (Optional) Check *Delete from storage* to also delete the actual backup content besides just the backup register.

+1. Click *Delete* to proceed.

 [Amazon AWS S3]: https://aws.amazon.com/s3/
 [Percona Backup for MongoDB]: https://www.percona.com/doc/percona-backup-mongodb/installation.html